 Come on out!
-The U-Pick ORGANIC Orchard is open for picking this August!
-Generally the Orchard will be open Friday 12-5, Saturday 10-5, Sunday 10-4.
-Specific weekend hours are listed below:
+The U-Pick ORGANIC Orchard is open for picking!
+Generally the Orchard will be open Friday 12-4, Saturday 11-4, Sunday 11-4.
+Specific weekend hours are listed below.
+If you are looking to pick at another time-don't hesitate to contact us!
+We are generally on and about the farm.

 We are still building!
 At this time the parking is along Majestic Road.
 There is a solid 10-15 minute walk down to the picking.
 The land is rugged and diverse just like mother nature intended.
 Please wear proper hiking/walking shoes and expect mud, ditches, sticks, grass and bugs.
 WE ARE ORGANIC!
 That means bugs are ALIVE and well here at Majestic, along with natural growth in the orchard.